blastbeng/spotisub/README.md

 Spotify to subsonic Playlist Generator and Importer

+Since I haven't found an app to import my Spotify playlists, I started this project for myself, but then decided that this could be helpful for the community.

 !!!
 WORK IN PROGRESS !!!

 The current release has all the base features, but it is still a work in progress, so expect bugs.